 In the previous section, we focused on a fairly theoretical perspective and elucidated the role of the counter-rotating terms in the interaction between the qubit system and the respective noisy reservoirs.
 For this purpose, the temperature of the reservoirs was set to zero, and the initial states were taken as the ideal Bell states.
 Here, we move towards a more practical setting: Entangled states of the two-qubit system are prepared by applying a \sqrtiswap{} gate, in the presence of noise sources, to a factorized state, $\hat{\rho}_\mathrm{tot}(t) = \ketbra{10}{10} \otimes \hat{\rho}_{R, 1}^{\eq} \otimes \hat{\rho}_{R, 2}^{\eq}$, and the dynamics of disentanglement after this operation (idling) is monitored.
 Here, the \sqrtiswap{} gate is defined by

-The schematics of this sequence are depicted in Fig.~\ref{fig:iSWAPHomo}(a): A direct qubit--qubit coupling, i.e., a finite $J$ in Eq.~\eqref{eq:totH}, acts over a finite time span to induce an entangled state, ideally $(\ket{10} - i\ket{01})/\sqrt{2}$ for an isolated system, and is switched off at the time $t = \pi / (4J)$.
+The schematics of this sequence are depicted in Fig.~\ref{fig:iSWAPHomo}(a): A direct qubit--qubit coupling, i.e., a finite $J$ in Eq.~\eqref{eq:totH}, acts over a finite time span to create an entangled state, ideally $(\ket{10} - i\ket{01})/\sqrt{2}$ for an isolated system, and is switched off at time $t = \pi / (4J)$.
+Ideally, the superposition of those states $\ket{10}$ and $\ket{01}$ is conserved even after switching off the coupling [cf.~Fig.~\ref{fig:iSWAPHomo}(b)].
 We adopt a finite temperature of the reservoirs $\beta \hbar \omega_q = 5$ and consider broadband noise only, see Eq.~\eqref{eq:sdOhmic}.
-Since no single-qubit gates are applied [$\Omega_1 (t) = \Omega_2(t) = 0$], the RDO remains in $X$-states during the time evolution, which is proven in Appendix~\ref{sec:appXState}.
+Since no single-qubit gates are applied [$\Omega_1 (t) = \Omega_2(t) = 0$], the RDO remains in $X$ states during the time evolution, which is proven in Appendix~\ref{sec:appXState}.

-We proceed in four steps: First, we explore the role of various spectral exponents (identical spectral exponents for both reservoirs) as well as the gate time; second, the strength of the qubit--reservoirs coupling is varied; third, heterogeneous reservoirs (different spectral exponents) are considered, and fourth, the focus is laid on memory effects.
+We proceed in four steps: First, we explore the role of various spectral exponents (identical spectral exponents for both reservoirs) as well as the gate times; second, the strength of the qubit--reservoirs coupling is varied; third, heterogeneous reservoirs (different spectral exponents) are considered; and fourth, the focus is laid on memory effects.